NullRebel/nginx_lancache/README.md

 # Nginx LanCache

-On premises caching or micro-CDN solution for Microsoft, Google and Adobe products.
+On premises caching or micro-CDN solution for Microsoft, Google, APT Repos. and Adobe products.

 ## Overview

 The Nginx Lancache is an on premise caching solution initially designed for schools, but its application can be used anywhere.

-Using DNS interception for well-known and high-volume domain names at the local level, requested files can be cached on premises.
+## Fork

-Running for 12 months on a network of 13,500 users distributed over 33 different independent links, total bandwidth savings netted 160.55 terabytes of data - an average of 13.38 terabytes per month.
-The caches had an average efficiency ratio of 3.58:1.
+This fork is currently running in an educational environment and will receive updates that may reflect that.

-## Intercepted Zones
+## Supported Zones

 Microsoft Zones: